3a1/Evelion/README.md

 I'm welcome contributions to Evelion from anyone.
 If you findout way to improve this cheat, here are some ways you can help:

 * Report Issues: If you encounter any issues or bugs while using Evelion, please report them on [GitHub Issues](https://github.com/Zebra64/Evelion/issues).
-* Write PM: If you have made changes to the code that you would like to share, you can write to me on telegram @ZebraEth.
+* Contact Directly: If you have made changes to the code that you would like to share, you can write to me pm.

+## Contact

+Telegram: @ZebraEth

 ## License